Move-In & Move-Out Inspections

 Offer two inspection times at move-in (RTA s.
 23)

-Give the tenant a signed copy within 7 days (move-in) — RTR s.
-18(1)(a)
+Give the tenant a signed copy within 7 days of the move-in inspection (RTR s.
+18(1)(a))

 Offer two move-out inspection times (RTA s.
 35)